See the Holland Windmill at Windmill Island Gardens

 3 – Wander the Pathways

-After you finish at the organ, wander through the gardens and over the bridge towards the windmill.
+After you finish at the organ, wander through the gardens and over the draw bridge toward the Holland Windmill.

-There are a multitude of great photo opportunities along this path!
+There are a multitude of great photo opportunities along this path.
+The drawbridge over the canal is a favorite.

 4 – Tour the Authentic Holland Windmill